Writing for the Web

 - Use one idea per paragraph and keep it short.
 As in newspapers, one-sentence paragraphs are perfectly legitimate on the Web.

-- Consider anchors for long pages.
-When you have lots of information that belongs together on a single page (for example, descriptions of various student organizations), create a list of links at the top so the reader can scan the list and then click to jump further down the page, where more detailed information resides (rather than scrolling in a blind search).
+- Consider anchors or accordions for long pages.
+When you have a lot of information that belongs together on a single page (for example, descriptions of various student organizations), you can create scannable elements that lead to more information, if desired.

 - Structure similar content areas in similar fashion, whenever possible.
 A consistent approach will reinforce the readers' sense of context within your site.
 For example, all course listings should contain the same information presented in the same way.